marina601/discover-malta/TESTING.md

 1. Search

   - Click inside the search input and confirm the placeholder displays the text "Search our site"
-  - Search by a key word, confirm the page displays all the trips which contain the key word and the number of results is updated.
+  - Search by a keyword, confirm the page displays all the trips which contain the keyword and the number of results is updated.
-  - Type a key word which deos not exists like "kitty" and confirm no trips are displayed, the rusult count displays 0 and a message displayed to the user telling then "We do not have any trips with your search criteria, please try again."
+  - Type a keyword that does not exist like "kitty" and confirm no trips are displayed, the result count displays 0 and a message is displayed to the user telling them "We do not have any trips with your search criteria, please try again."
   - Click on the search button with an empty input field and confirm all trips are displayed again.

 2. Filter

   - Click on the dropdown menu "Categories" and confirm all the categories are displayed which exists in the database, plus a link to all trips is also present.
   - Hover over each link and confirm the background colour is changing and transitions are present, as expected.
-  - Click on each link and confirm the page displays the trips under each cagegory, the total trip count updates and represents the number of trips under each category.
+  - Click on each link and confirm the page displays the trips under each category, the total trip count updates and represents the number of trips under each category.
   - Click on the "All trips" link and confirm all the trips are displayed on the page.

 3. Sort
-   - Select sort by price and sort by duration confirm the results are returned in acsending order
+   - Select sort by price and sort by duration confirm the results are returned in ascending order.
-   - Select sort by rating, confrim the results returned are in descending order
+   - Select sort by rating, confirm the results returned are in descending order
-   - Select sort by family friendly, confirm the results returned display the trips which have value `family_friendly` set to `True`
+   - Select sort by family-friendly, confirm the results returned to display the trips which have value `family_friendly` set to `True`
    - Confirm each time the sort functionality is selected the total number of trips is returned in the `trip_count`

-- Hover over the search, choose your category and sort by buttons and confirm the backgourn colour is changing
+- Hover over the search, choose your category and sort by buttons and confirm the background colour is changing.

 4. Trip-card

    - Confirm the cards are displayed 3 in the row on the large screen, 2 in the row on the medium screen and a single card in each row on the small screen.
    - Hover over each card and confirm the box-shadow property is changing, making each card-trip stand out to the user
-   - Hover over heart icon, confirm the background colour changes as expected.
+   - Hover over the heart icon, confirm the background colour changes as expected.
    - For not logged in user:
             - Tooltip displays the message "Login to add this trip to your favourites".
-            - Click on the hear icon, confirm the it re-directs the user to login page.
+            - Click on the heart icon, confirm that it redirects the user to the login page.
    - If the user is logged in:
-            - Hover over the heart icon, tooltip displays the message "Add to favourites"
+            - Hover over the heart icon, a tooltip displays the message "Add to favourites"
-            - Click on the icon, confirm the the icon dissapears and instead the trash icon appears
+            - Click on the icon, confirm the icon disappears and instead the trash icon appears.
-            - Hover overthe trash icon, tooltip disiplays the message "Remove from favourites"
+            - Hover over the trash icon, a tooltip displays the message "Remove from favourites".
             - Heart icon in the navbar changes colour to red and displays the number of trips added to the favourite list.
             - Toast message notifies the user which trip they have added to their favourites
             - Click on the trash icon, confirm the number of trips in the navbar updates
-            - If no trips in the favourite list the heart icon displays 0 and background colour goes back to default white
+            - If no trips in the favourite list the heart icon displays 0 and the background colour goes back to the default white.
             - The trip's heart icon which has been removed from the favourites list reverts to its original state.
             - Toast message notifies the user which trip they have removed from their favourites

    ![favourites](readme-files/images/trips-favourites.png)

-   - Hover over the trip image, confirm the `cursor` is set to `pointer`
+   - Hover over the trip image, confirm the `cursor` is set to `pointer`.
-   - Click on the trip image, confrim it takes the user to the "Trip Details Page"
+   - Click on the trip image, confirm it takes the user to the "Trip Details Page".
-   - Hover over the trip name, confirm the background and tex colour changes as expected
+   - Hover over the trip name, confirm the background and text colour changes as expected.
-   - Click onthe trip name, confirm it teaks the user to the "Trip Detail Page"
+   - Click on the trip name, confirm it takes the user to the "Trip Detail Page".
-   - Trip card contains a short description of the trip, if the text lenght is longer than height property set to the card, it displays `overflow: auto;` property set in css file
+   -- Trip card contains a short description of the trip, if the text length is longer than the height property set to the card, it displays the `overflow: auto;` property set in the CSS file.
    - 4 icons at the middle of the card set out the most important information the user might look out for:
             - Duration
             - Price
             - Rating
             - Family Friendly
-    - If the trip has star rating, the star icon changes colour to yellow and display the average star rating for the trip calculated in the trips.models.py using Avg function from Django:
+    - If the trip has a star rating, the star icon changes colour to yellow and display the average star rating for the trip calculated in the trips.models.py using the Avg function from Django:

               - `def averageRating(self):
               -      """Calculate average trip review"""